-Amended §114.2(a)(2) has been deleted.
+Amended §114.2(a)(2) deletes the reference to "director."
 This non-substantive change is necessary to reflect current regulatory structure and agency drafting style.
-The remaining subsections, (a)(3)-(5), have been renumbered accordingly without substantive amendment.
+The remaining paragraphs (3)-(5), have been renumbered accordingly without substantive amendment.

 Amended §114.2(b)(2) updates "commission" to "commissioner."
 The phrase "pursuant to" has been updated to "under."
 These non-substantive changes are necessary to reflect current regulatory structure and agency drafting style.